Looking for the best hiking in Starved Rock? This guide has got you covered!

 Difficulty: Moderate

 The French Canyon trail is easily accessible just beyond the visitor’s center/main parking lot.
-Its narrow entrance, flanked by towering canyon walls, immerses you in the thrill of an expedition.
+Its narrow entrance features towering canyon walls.
+It makes you feel like you’re on an expedition!

 Be prepared for tons of stairs along the way!